KxSystems/nano/README.md

 This takes three arguments:

 1. The number of executions of q on each node, integer.
 1. `full|readonly` to select between full and read only test.
-Subtests `prepare` and `meta` are not executed in read-only tests.
+Subtests `write` and `meta` are not executed in read-only tests.
-1. `delete | keep`.
+1. `delete|keep`.
 Flag, determines if the data created from each process is kept on the filesystem.
 Useful for testing performance on a fuller filesystem, which could be modeled through running multiple iterations of `mthread.sh`.